bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

     - In the thematic map (figure 7), the main disease/condition areas remain.
 I.E. UTI, pneumonia and upper respiratory tract infections, nursing homes/elderly care, and MRSA/bacterial strains and resistance.

-    - In addition, emerging (or declining) areas suggest a focus on global public health goals, potential as per WHO guidance.
+    - In addition, emerging (or declining) areas suggest a focus on global public health goals, potentially as per WHO guidance.
 TODO: more info here

-    - From this, it is not quite clear what specific aspects of AMR, aside from SARS-COV2 related vaccine research, and the second main topic during the period, are being investigated.
-Unfortunately, with the time available for this analysis, exploring that would be an exercise for another day.
+    - SARS-COV2 related vaccine research, is the second main topic during the period.

     - What do you think is happening here?